CryptoManufaktur-io/solana-rpc/README.md

 `solana-validator exit -m` for a safe exit of the validator when it has a fresh snapshot and isn't scheduled to be leader

+This is solana-rpc v1

+## Metrics and logs

+To get metrics and logs from solana-watchtower, you need to run `watchtower.sh` which will run solana-watchtower with 15 seconds interval and write the logs to a file watchtower.log in the same directory.
+Promtail can then be configured to send those logs to a central logging system as required.

+There is also an option of running another container watchtower metrics that will monitor the file and read the latest values.
+It will also publish those metrics on port 8000 so prometheus can scrape them.
+To run that, just add `watchtower-metrics.yml` to `.env` file.